-Indirect Quotation and Special Subjunctive (Konjunktiv I), Listening to News and Different Media Programs, Criticizing, Analyzing and Summarizing, Presentation of Newspaper Reports, Radio and Television Programs
+Indirect Quotation and Special Subjunctive (Konjunktiv I), listening to news and different media programs, criticizing, analysing and summarizing, presentation of newspaper reports, radio and television programs.

-GMN 321 (3) Theory and Practice of Translation I [German ⇒ English/Sinhala]
+GMN 321 (3) Theory and Practice of Translation I [German → English/Sinhala]

-Introduction to the Theory of Translation, Observing Difficulties in Translation.
-Practicing Translation with Abstracts from Literary, Scientific, Technical, Legal, and Religious Texts (from German to English/Sinhala)
+Introduction to the theory of Translation, observing difficulties in Translation.
+Practicing translation with abstracts from Literary, Scientific, Technical, Legal, and Religious texts (from German to English/Sinhala).